Arrests a reminder to investigate before you invest

 If an individual is offering you an investment in a private company (a non-prospectus company), there are rules he needs to follow.
 Most of the BCSC’s illegal distribution cases relate to the sale of non-registered (private company) securities to unqualified investors.

 InvestRight has a Guide on investing in private companies.
-We also issued an Investor Watch on the subject.
 All of these resources inform you about the rules and risks involved with this type of investment product.